-Acclaimed as an “exemplary” and “moving” musician (Minneapolis Star Tribune) and an “inspired” and “captivating” artistic programmer (St. Paul Pioneer Press), conductor, lyric baritone, pianist, and arranger Matthew Goinz enjoys an active, cross-county musical career, joyfully exploring the programmatic, narrative, and theatrical fringes of the modern vocal ensemble.
+Acclaimed as an “exemplary” and “moving” musician (Minneapolis Star Tribune) and an “inspired” and “captivating” artistic programmer (St. Paul Pioneer Press), conductor, vocalist, pianist, and arranger Matthew Goinz enjoys an active, cross-county musical career joyfully exploring the programmatic, narrative, and theatrical fringes of the modern vocal ensemble.

-For four years, he was a member of the celebrated vocal chamber ensemble Cantus, with whom he toured nationally and internationally and served as Tour Manager.
-With Cantus, Matthew appeared as a soloist and ensemble member at the Kennedy Center, Lincoln Center, the National Gallery of Art, the Metropolitan Museum of Art, Minnesota Public Radio, The Greene Space (New York Public Radio), The Barns at Wolf Trap, Duke Performances, the Krannert Center, Teatro Metropolitano in Medellín, Colombia, the Busan Choral Festival and Competition, the Daegu International Choral Festival, the National Theater and Concert Hall in Taipei, Taiwan, Tianjin Concert Hall, and Shenzhen Concert Hall.
-He has also appeared on local and national media outlets in programs with Minnesota Public Radio, American Public Media, WQXR (NYC), Colorado Public Radio, and Texas Public Radio.
+For four years, Matthew was a member of the celebrated vocal chamber ensemble Cantus, with whom he toured nationally and internationally and served as tour manager.
+He has appeared in performance at the Kennedy Center, Lincoln Center, the National Gallery of Art, the Metropolitan Museum of Art, Minnesota Public Radio, The Greene Space (New York Public Radio), The Barns at Wolf Trap, Duke Performances, the Krannert Center, Teatro Metropolitano in Medellín, Colombia, the Daegu and Busan Choral Festivals, the National Theater and Concert Hall in Taipei, Taiwan, Tianjin Concert Hall, and Shenzhen Concert Hall.
+He has also been heard on local and national media outlets in programs with Minnesota Public Radio, American Public Media, WQXR (NYC), WCRB (Boston), Colorado Public Radio, and Texas Public Radio.

-Matthew made his solo debut with the Baltimore Symphony Orchestra in March 2019 and his Carnegie Hall debut with the National Symphony Orchestra in May 2019.
-He sings regularly with Grammy-nominated ensembles Skylark and True Concord Voices & Orchestra, as well as the Santa Fe Desert Chorale, and the Cathedral Singers at Washington National Cathedral.
+Matthew continues his relationships with Grammy-nominated ensembles Skylark, Seraphic Fire, and True Concord Voices & Orchestra, is on the music staff of Fifth Avenue Presbyterian Church in New York City, and is an active collaborative pianist.
 He can be heard on a number of critically acclaimed albums, including True Concord’s 2016 Grammy-nominated “Far In The Heavens: Choral Music of Stephen Paulus”, on which he served as production manager, soloist, and ensemble member.
 Matthew continues to grow his business MT-TRACKS, a project he started in 2020 which specializes in custom accompaniment tracks for musical theater performers.